zhoulvjun/deep-research-web-ui/README.md

 # Deep Research Web UI

 This is a web UI for https://github.com/dzhng/deep-research.
-It supports streaming AI responses, and viasualization of the research process using a tree structure.

 > Note: The project is currently WIP, expect bugs.

 <video src="https://github.com/user-attachments/assets/c3738551-b258-47c6-90a8-fd097e5165c8"></video>

+Features:

+- Stream AI responses for realtime feedback
+- Viasualization of the research process using a tree structure
+- Bring Your Own API Key: Everything (config, API requests, ...) happens in your browser

+Available providers currently:
+- AI: OpenAI compatible
+- Web Search: Tavily (similar to Firecrawl, but with more free quota (1000 credits / month))

 ## Setup